Richiban/Consolo/README.md

 ```

 -------
 That's about it for the readme.
-Please feel free to read the issues in this project to see what's coming further down the road or, if you dream up more features for Richiban.CommandLine, post an issue of your own.
+Please feel free to read the issues in this project to see what's coming further down the road or, if you dream up more features for Richiban.Cmdr, post an issue of your own.
 I also welcome (expected) PRs so contact me before starting any work.